Results

 In each National Course, the course assessment (which may involve an exam or coursework, or both) has an intended level of demand and difficulty.
 This reflects the grade descriptors for the course and the Scottish Credit and Qualifications Framework (SCQF) level at which the course is set.

-If we find that a course assessment has been easier or more difficult than intended, we will adjust the grade boundaries to make sure that the level of difficulty required to achieve an A, B, C or D in the assessment remains unchanged from one year to the next.
+If we find that a course assessment has been easier or more difficult than intended, we adjust the grade boundaries to make sure that the level of difficulty required to achieve an A, B, C or D in the assessment remains unchanged from one year to the next.

 More on how grade boundaries are decided.